earth-system-radiation/pyRTE-RRTMGP/README.md

 ### RRTMGP Functions

-RRTMGP functions are not yet available in the `pyrterrtmgp` package.
+RRTMGP functions are not yet available in the `pyrte` package.
 Covering those functions is a future goal of this project.

 ## Setup Instructions